Lacrosse Nutrition: 5 Tips for Optimal Performance

 Drinking a big gulp of water or sports drink is equivalent to approximately 1 ounce of fluid.
 Thus, lacrosse players should aim for several big gulps from their water bottle every 15-20 minutes of activity or every time they come off the field during competition.

-As a reminder, these are general hydration guidelines for athletes.
+As a reminder, these are hydration guidelines for athletes.
 Given the variability in sweat losses, it is best for lacrosse players to work with a sports dietitian nutritionist to develop an individualized hydration plan that meets their specific needs.

 Hydration Following a Lacrosse Match